maartenmennes/ICA-AROMA/doc/manual.md

 ## 2 General info

-The ICA-AROMA package contains two python scripts: `ICA_AROMA.py` and `ICA_AROMA_functions.py`.
-The first is the main script to be called by the user.
-The second contains the functions used by the main script.
+The ICA-AROMA package consists of a single python script: `aroma.py`.
+The is called directly by the user.
 The package furthermore contains three spatial maps (CSF, edge & out-of-brain masks) which are required to derive the spatial features used by ICA-AROMA.
+These need to be installed in a location accessible to the script.
 Check the *help* function of ICA_AROMA.py for information on the argument options for running ICA-AROMA.

-The scripting-examples provided in this manual are based on the bash shell.

 ## 3 Requirements

 - FSL
-- Python 2.7
+- Python 2.7 or 3.5
 - Numpy
+- Nibabel

 ## 4 Run ICA-AROMA - generic